ggarra13/mrv2/README.md

 # Pre-built binaries

-If you are looking for pre-built binaries for Windows, Ubuntu22.04 LTS or macOS (Intel), they can be found in:
+If you are looking for pre-built binaries for Windows, Linux or macOS (Intel), they can be found in:

 https://sourceforge.net/projects/mrv2/files/